ALedgerwood/Poetry-Analysis-Using-NLP/README.md

 I was able to extract the text of the poem from a pdf.

-I used the steps from the tutorial to remove stop words, lemmatize the poem, look at the five most common words, and look at jsut the adjectives using POS tagging.
+I used the steps from the tutorial to do nlp on the poem:

+remove stop words,

+lemmatize

+look at the five most common words

+extract just the adjectives using POS tagging